"You are the fairy tale told by your ancestors."

-Using a very lightweight structure, this dialogue-rich experience allows participants to explore their own and others' histories, journeys, upbringings and context through the mediums of conversation, literature and art.
+This dialogue-rich experience will allow you to explore your own and others' histories, journeys, upbringings and context through the mediums of conversation, literature and art.
 We'll create prose and poetry pieces, drawings, collages and stories to share with one another, and perhaps take away from the workshop to continue the conversation with our friends, colleagues and families.

 This is an online workshop, open to anyone, anywhere.
 Indeed, the more geographically and culturally diverse the group, the more interesting the workshop.

 In times past we lived in smaller, more intimate communities.
 We came to know one another through knowing the family.
 We spent our lives around people we had grown up with, and alongside the sons, daughters, cousins and friends of those people.
 There were fewer secrets, greater openness, less suspicion and more trust.
 There was context.

 Today people just land in our lives out of nowhere.
 They have no context, no background, no history.
 All we know is what we see, so we are forced to make snap judgments based on skin tone, religious dress, accent and our own stereotypes and generalisations.
 In the first instance it's our only way of discerning, of figuring out who to trust.
 And then, rather than talking with someone, or even prior to meeting them we look them up on social media, looking for clues.

 Of course, because we make judgements based on appearance and social media profile we know that others do the same, so we all spend a lot of our time making our outsides look presentable and creating online personas to attract other people.
 Yet in all our online profiles rarely is ancestry mentioned.
 Context is still lacking.
 Apart from perhaps mentioning a city of birth there is no I come from section, nowhere to tell our story of childhood, of parents, siblings, grandparents, of flight, immigration, of the things lost and the hurt suffered, of great achievements and strange adventures.